tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ## Notifications

-Enter an `Email address` (`Notifications` block) to get notifications about your deployments and changes to your application.
-This is a very simple way to keep tabs on your Metabase environment, so we recommend putting a valid email in here.
+For a simple way to keep tabs on your application, enter an email address  in the **Notifications** block to get notifications about your deployment and any changes to your application..

 ---
 # Deploying New Versions of Metabase on Elastic Beanstalk